gregoryv/xtest/README.md

-xtest - show ways of creating test suites in Go
+xtest - show how to create test suites in Go

-This example shows how you can group tests to run in test suites, either by using build tags or by supplying a test suite name.
-The latter has the benefit of always compiling your tests(catchin refactoring issues).
+This example shows how to group tests.
+Use build tags or by supplying a suite name.
+The latter has the benefit of always compiling your tests.

 ## Quick start